Controlled digital lending: History

+European Union laws have included rental and lending rights since 1992, with many members state laws including them for decades prior.
+This has brought special attention to the rights of libraries, authors, publishers, and the public.
+A notable example is the Vereniging Openbare Bibliotheken v.
+Stichting Leenrecht which resulted in a 2016 judgement that: "the concept of 'lending', within the meaning of [certain provisions of EU law], covers the lending of a digital copy of a book, where that lending is carried out by placing that copy on the server of a public library and allowing a user to reproduce that copy by downloading it onto his own computer, bearing in mind that only one copy may be downloading during the lending period and that, after that period has expired, the downloaded copy can no longer be used by that user."

 Mechanism

 One of the core activities of a library is to loan materials, and proponents argue that CDL is a modern digital extension of this function.
 With CDL, a library takes a physical copy of a legally acquired item and digitizes it.
 After digitization, DRM is applied to the digital version, and the physical item is then made unavailable for loan.
 The library catalog record is usually the mechanism to give access to the digital loan, so the record is changed to point to the repository where the digital copy resides.
 In this way, there is only one copy being loaned for each copy owned by the library.
 After the loan expires, the DRM software removes the previous borrower's access and the book is available for loan to another patron.

+Digital Rights Management (DRM)

+Proponents argue that CDL is legal under those principles because it relies on digital rights management (DRM) to ensure that any library-owned digitized work that is in copyright is loaned for a limited period of time, and that a one-to-one ratio of owned copies to borrowers is maintained.

+Opponents criticize this interpretation, arguing that CDL involves copying, not mere lending, and that a library's purchase of a physical book does not entitle it to produce and lend an e-book or distribute digital copies.